 - ½ tsp sunflower oil

-Dice the potatoes so they are all roughly the same size.
-Cook then in a pan of salted boiling water until the tip of a knife goes into them easily.
+Cut the potatoes so they are all roughly the same size.
+Cook them in a pan of salted boiling water until the tip of a knife goes into them easily.
 Drain and leave to one side

 Dice the chicken into bite sized pieces and season with the salt and pepper.
 Warm a large frying pan over a medium to high heat before adding the sunflower oil

 When the oil is hot, add the chicken and move around the pan occasionally for 5 minutes

 Add the diced pepper to the chicken and cook for a further 2-3 minutes until the chicken is cooked through and brown and the peppers have softened slightly